groupdocs-editor/GroupDocs.Editor-Docs/java/developer-guide/edit-powerpoint/_index.md

 ---
-id: working-with-presentations
+id: edit-powerpoint
-url: editor/java/working-with-presentations
+url: editor/java/edit-powerpoint
-title: Working with Presentations
+title: Edit PowerPoint Presentations
-weight: 4
+weight: 47
 description: "This guide demonstrates how to edit PPT, PPTX, PPTM, PPSX, PPSM, POTX, POTM presentations with different settings and many other powerful features of GroupDocs.Editor for Java."
 keywords: Edit PPT, Edit PPTX, Edit PPTM, Edit PPSX, Edit PPSM, Edit POTX, Edit POTM
 productName: GroupDocs.Editor for Java
 hideChildren: False
+toc: True
 ---
 > This example demonstrates standard open-edit-save cycle with Presentation documents, using different options on every step.

-#### Introduction
+## Introduction

 Presentation documents are presented by many formats: PPT, PPTX, PPTM, PPS(X/M), POT(X/M) and other, which are supported by GroupDocs.Editor as a separate format family among all others.
 Same like for all other family formats, Presentation family has its own load, edit and save options.
 Presentation format has significant distinction from the WordProcessing and all textual formats, and at the same time big similarity with Spreadsheet formats, — it has no pages, but instead of pages it has slides (like Spreadsheet has tabs).
 Like tabs in Spreadsheets, slides in Presentations are completely separate one from each other and has no valid representation in HTML markup, so the only way to edit slides is to edit them separately, one slide per one editing procedure.